Are you planning your Budva trip and wondering about the best things to do in Budva in one day (or two)? Then this post is perfect for you.

 SEE THE BEST OF MONTENEGRO IN 9 DAYS

-So, here is two other places to visit in 9 days – Lipa Cave and Cetinje.
+So, here are two other places to visit in 9 days – Lipa Cave and Cetinje.

-So, due to the location, it is great to visit Lipa Cave then.
+So, due to the location, it is great to visit Lipa Cave then after visiting Skadar Lake.
 The Lipa Cave is one of the country’s largest caves and more than a million years old.
 You can do a guided tour and walk the 3km of illuminated passages and halls filled with stalactites, stalagmites, and freaky natural pillars.
+It is indeed stunning!

 The guided tours take about 1 hour – and include a short ride on the mini train (included in the price of about 11€).

-Tip: This is also the perfect activity for warmer days, as it is always chilly in the caves.
+TIP: This is also the perfect activity for hot days, as it is always chilly in the caves.
 However, if you are in only 5 days in Montenegro (or less), I would probably not make it a priority to visit.

-From the Lovcen National Park to Cetinje, the former royal capital, it is just a few minutes, so if you are ready to explore more towns, this is the city to add to your Montenegro itinerary.
+From the Lipa Cave to Cetinje, the former royal capital, it is just a few minute’s drive.
+So if you are ready to explore more towns, this is the city to add to your Montenegro itinerary.

 I did not get to see much of Cetinje.
-I was able to take a few pictures before I had to bring the car to the insurance company in Podgorica, but I had to stop my sightseeing after half an hour.
+I was able to take a few pictures before somebody bumped into my car and I had to drive to the insurance company in Podgorica.
 However, according to my fellow travel bloggers, Cetinje is more beautiful and nicer than the new capital of Podgorica.
-It is home to churches, museums, and a monastery.
+It is home to churches, museums, and a monastery and makes a nice place for a few hours.

 10 DAYS IN MONTENEGRO ITINERARY